 The Federal Council plans concrete measures for promoting gender equality in its 2015–2019 Legislature Planning and 2016–2019 Sustainable Development Strategy.
 Gender equality and the rights of women and girls are priority topics on the Swiss domestic and foreign policy agenda over the coming years.
 The remit of the Federal Office for Gender Equality FOGE is based on legislation prohibiting discrimination and upholding equality between the sexes.

-The activities of the FOGE seek to implement equality before the law as well as real equality.
-They are divided into the fields of work, domestic violence and law.
-Wherever possible the FOGE promotes cooperation with different partners: other Federal Offices, cantonal conferences, specialist and umbrella organisations, professional associations, workers’ and employers’ organisations and non-governmental organisations.
+In its activities, the FOGE strives to implement equality before the law as well as equality in practice.
+Its activities are divided into three main areas: labour, domestic violence and law.
+Wherever possible, the FOGE seeks to cooperate with other federal offices, cantonal conferences and committees, specialist and umbrella organisations, professional organisations, employers’ organisations and non-governmental organisations.